BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 <img src="https://raw.githubusercontent.com/BlondeBurrito/bevy_flowfield_tiles_plugin/main/docs/png/sectors.png" alt="sectors" width="250"/>

 Likewise for a `300x550` world you'll be looking at `30` columns and `55` rows.
 The advantage of dividing a world into Sectors (as opposed to treating the whole world as a giant `Flowfield`) is that the work in generating a path can be split into multiple operations and only touch certain sectors.
-Say for the `300x550` world you do treat it as a single set of fields - when calculating a path you could potentially have to calculate the Flowfield values for `165,000` grid cells.
-Splitting it into sectors may mean that your path only takes you through 20 sectors, thereby only requiring `2,000` `Flowfield` grid cells to be calculated.
+Say for the `300x550` world you do treat it as a single set of fields - when calculating a path you could potentially have to calculate the Flowfield values for `165,000` field cells.
+Splitting it into sectors may mean that your path only takes you through 20 sectors, thereby only requiring `2,000` `Flowfield` field cells to be calculated.

 </details>